wsbctechnicalblog/wsbctechnicalblog.github.io/content/common-engineering-journal-6.md

 The **process** involves creating a feature branch in each Azure Repo to identify end-of-life (EOF) .NET code, running the upgrade assistant on this branch, generating a pull request, and creating a technical debt work item to consolidate all actions.
 While automation significantly reduces the upgrade time from days to seconds, it requires **people** to embrace the automation, action the pull requests, and conduct **automated** testing to validate changes both before and after merging.
 Our initial focus was overly centered on automation, leading us to realize through experience that **people** involvement is crucial for successful adoption.

-Other notable automation processes include **configuration-as-code** validations, such as ensuring that Azure Pipelines are configured according to the last known configuration, and automatically reversing unknown manual changes.
+Other notable automation processes include **configuration-as-code** validations, such as ensuring that Azure Pipelines are configured according to the last known configuration, and automatically revert unknown manual changes.

 **Self-service** automation aims to enable engineers to provision infrastructure, repositories, pipelines, and introduce sample code based on reference architectures as required, with the click of a button.
 Watch the space, this **process** will receive a ton of attention next year.